BORNEO: SABAH, MALAYSIA BIRDING TOUR: DETAILED ITINERARY

 Borneo: Sabah: Days 3-6 The immense bare granite massif of Mount Kinabalu (4101m) towers high above the forests clothing its lower slopes.
 Although the summit is frequently cloaked in low cloud and mist, it is generally visible in the early morning, allowing stunning views.
 Mount Kinabalu is a naturalist’s paradise – an island of montane forest amongst a sea of cultivated lowlands.
 Millions of years of isolation have resulted in a high degree of endemism amongst the fauna and especially the flora – over half the plant species above 1000m are endemic, and there are perhaps 600 species of orchids on the mountain and no less than nine species of the extraordinary pitcher-plants.

-Two-thirds of Borneo’s endemic birds are found here, one of which, the Friendly Bush Warbler, is found only on Kinabalu and neighbouring peaks.
+Two-thirds of Borneo’s endemic birds are found here.
 With increasing altitude, there is a succession of different forest types.
 Above 1200m true montane forest commences; initially dominated by oaks and chestnuts with a dense ground cover, this gradually gives way to cloud forest characterized by gnarled, stunted trees (including many rhododendrons) encrusted with mosses, lichens and orchids nourished by the frequent mist and high rainfall.
 Finally, above the treeline, there is an open subalpine zone of bushes and dwarf shrubs below the formidable crags and gigantic rock buttresses of the summit.

 Around the park headquarters, situated at 1563m (5128ft) in the lower montane zone, the climate is pleasantly temperate and there is an excellent network of roads and forest trails.
 Over the next few days birdwatching at Kinabalu will take on a familiar pattern, with the majority of species being fairly conspicuous and easy to see from the roads, but a minority (including some of the most sought-after) being more or less confined to the trails, where the pace is much slower, and birds rather harder to find.